Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 ### ELB components

 - rules: source IP address of the client. target group to send the traffic to
 - listeners: The client connects to the listener.
 This is often called client side.
-There can be many listeners for a single load balancer.
+There can be many listeners for a single load balancer. in the listener configurarion you must define which target group forward the traffic.
+For HTTPS listener you must specify a default certificate from ACM (reccommended), IAM or imported.
 - target groups: This is where you define the type of backend you want to direct traffic to.
 Also, a health check must be defined for each target group.
 You can link an Instance to a LB´s security group instead of link to the load balancer.
 You can use the route tables to redirect traffic to different target group: based on path in URL (ex.com/user, ex.com/orders), based on hostname (a.ex.com, b.ex.com) or based on query string headers (ex.com/user=125&order=5)
     - EC2 Instances
     - ECS Task